 Our Developer Team is getting bigger

 To complete our Product Team and iterate faster on WP Rocket, one developer is not enough.
 Despite his great powers, our lead developer Rémy can’t work on all these versions by himself.
-To help him, we decided to recruit a new developer (see the job offer here) and we also proposed to Gregory, lead developer for Imagify, to contribute to the plugin.
+To help him, we decided to recruit a new developer and we also proposed to Gregory, lead developer for Imagify, to contribute to the plugin.

 With three developers, the next versions of WP Rocket will keep propeling the WordPress sites of our customers!

 Understanding and analyzing how our customers use the plugin

 In order to improve a product according to the needs of its users, analyzing their behavior is essential.